 The pace of learning and innovation in a country is critical to economic success.
 Specialist skills shortages often emerge at short notice.
 Governments, employers, and training providers need to work together to fill these critical skills gaps.

-Here are seven reasons government and industry may want to establish these specialist training centers.
+Here are five reasons government and industry may want to establish these specialist training centers.

-3. To raise standards and boost productivity in specific sectors or geographical areas undergoing technological advances and innovation.
+1. To raise standards and boost productivity in specific sectors in high demand.

-6. To deliver niche training where volume of trainees is too low to justify reorientation of the general training system.
+2. To deliver niche training where volume needed is too low to justify general reorientation.

-7. To prepare a select group of workers with internationally recognized qualifications and standards to facilitate the global movement and export of skilled labor.
+5. Prepare a select group of workers with internationally recognized qualifications to facilitate global movement.

 Three Operational Models